robechun/Social-Wallet/README.md

 - Pinterest

 ## Running the Application
 To run the application, clone this repository and open the workspace file.
-Run the simulator by pressing Cmd-R.
+Run the simulator by pressing Cmd-R. If Pods are not installed (dependencies), run `pod install` at the top level directory including the Podfile.

 You MUST have Swift 4.2 enabled and installed.